 Product Description

-Transform your mealtime rituals with the Kobana Stripe Soy Sauce Dispenser, a stunning piece of handcrafted Japanese tableware that brings both elegance and functionality to your dining table.
-With its vibrant red stripes and delightful green and yellow accents, this dispenser captures the essence of artisanal craftsmanship, making it a must-have for any home chef or dining enthusiast.
+Transform your mealtime rituals with the Kobana Stripe Soy Sauce Dispenser, a handcrafted piece of Japanese tableware that combines elegance and practicality.
+With its vibrant red stripes and delightful green and yellow accents, this 6-inch tall dispenser holds up to 8 ounces, making it the ideal size for drizzling soy sauce over sushi or adding vinegar to salads during everyday meals.

-Meticulously handcrafted from premium Arita ware porcelain, known for its exquisite sheen and durability, the Kobana Stripe Dispenser showcases the rich heritage of Japanese pottery.
-Each piece is unique, featuring subtle variations in color and design that reflect the artisan's touch.
-The smooth, glossy finish not only enhances its aesthetic appeal but also ensures longevity, making it perfect for daily use.
+Expertly crafted from Arita ware porcelain, renowned for its luminous sheen and strength, the Kobana Stripe Dispenser features unique color and design variations that highlight the artisan's touch.
+The smooth, glossy finish is not only visually appealing but also ensures durability for daily use, allowing you to appreciate its beauty for years to come.

-More than just a kitchen accessory, the Kobana Stripe Soy Sauce Dispenser is an eye-catching centerpiece that complements any dining setup—be it minimalist or colorful.
-Its playful yet refined aesthetic invites conversation and admiration, making it ideal for intimate dinners or festive gatherings.
-Plus, the easy-clean glaze resists staining, ensuring that your beautiful dispenser remains a focal point of your tableware for years to come.
+The Kobana Stripe Soy Sauce Dispenser is more than a kitchen accessory; it is an eye-catching centerpiece that complements any dining setup, from minimalist to colorful.
+Designed to spark conversation, its playful yet refined aesthetic is perfect for intimate dinners or festive gatherings.
+Easy to clean, its glaze resists staining, and hand washing is recommended to maintain its beauty, ensuring it remains a focal point of your tableware.

 Product Information

-• Dimensions: Approx. 5.5 in (H) x 3.5 in (W) / 14 cm (H) x 9 cm (W)
+- Dimensions: Approx. 5.5 in (H) x 3.5 in (W) / 14 cm (H) x 9 cm (W)

-• Weight: Approx. 10 oz / 280 g
+- Weight: Approx. 10 oz / 280 g

-• Capacity: Approx. 8 oz / 240 ml
+- Capacity: Approx. 8 oz / 240 ml

-Made in Saga Prefecture, Japan
+- Made in Japan

 Care instructions

-• Gently wipe clean with a soft, damp cloth after each use to maintain its glossy finish.
+- Gently wipe clean with a soft, damp cloth after each use to maintain its glossy finish.

-• Store in a cool, dry place to preserve the vibrant colors and design.
+- Store in a cool, dry place to preserve the vibrant colors and design.

-• This porcelain dispenser is microwave- and dishwasher-safe, but handwashing is recommended for longevity.
+- This porcelain dispenser is microwave and dishwasher safe, but hand washing is recommended for longevity.

-Avoid extreme temperature changes to prevent cracking.
+- Keep away from extreme temperature changes to avoid cracking.

 Note